jd12/web-creators-day4/day4Challenge/README.md

 5. Remove the `<i><small>` tags from the footer in all html files.

 6. Add style rules to the footer style definition in the stylesheet to produce the same effect as the tags removed in step 5.
+To achieve the same effect using CSS you'll need [font-style](https://www.w3schools.com/cssref/pr_font_font-style.asp) and [font-size](https://www.w3schools.com/cssref/pr_font_font-size.asp)

 7. Now make the images look like the pictures below.
 Remember, all references to image files must have the correct path:  path/filename.
 All image files are located by the path:  images/filename, relative